Updated June 2, 2023

 - Protect Worksheet and Protect Shared Workbooks are both different from each other.

-- You can select which changes you want to apply or remove at any point in time.
+- You can select which changes you want to apply or remove at any time.

 - It is a feature that automatically adjusts the width or height of a cell.
 The easiest way to adjust a column is to use the Share Excel Workbook.

 This has been a guide to Share Excel Workbook.
-Here we discuss how to use Share Excel Workbook along with practical examples and a downloadable excel template.
+Here we discuss how to use Share Excel Workbook, practical examples, and a downloadable Excel template.
 You can also go through our other suggested articles to learn more –